-To further quantify the impact of climate change on water stress and the inherent uncertainties, the AVOID programme calculated water stress indices for all countries reviewed in this literature assessment based upon the patterns of climate change from 21 GCMs, following the method described by Gosling et al. (2010) and Arnell (2004).
+To further quantify the impact of climate change on water stress and the inherent uncertainties, the AVOID programme calculated water stress indices for all countries reviewed in this literature assessment based upon the patterns of climate change from 21 GCMs(Warren et al., 2010), following the method described by Gosling et al. (2010) and Arnell (2004).
 This ensures a consistent methodological approach across all countries and takes consideration of climate modelling uncertainties.